bekk/bekk-christmas/post/react/custom-hooks.md

 - **[useForm](https://www.npmjs.com/package/react-hook-form)** – Ever struggled with state in form validations?
 It can really help you manage the state of your forms.

-- **[useMedia](https://www.npmjs.com/package/react-use-media)** - a way to yyy

-## Packages adapting Custom Hooks

-It is not only

-- **React Router Dom** -

--
+Also popular npm packages like *Redux* and *React Router Dom* have recently created their own custom hooks to simplify their use.

 ## Repercussions

-After about one year of using Custom Hooks, we can see some trends.
-Using those, may lead to:
+After about a year with Custom Hooks we see some tendencies.
+The use of these can lead to the following:

 - Less code